philipje10/VRPTW/README.md

+## General information:
 This code contains the implementation of the Tabu search metaheuristic.
 The implementation is part of the course 'Optimization using metaheuristics (42137)' on Technical University of Denmark (DTU).
 This course is offered in the spring of academic year 2019-2020.

+## Running the metaheuristic:
-To run the metaheuristic, run the Driver.jl file.
+Run the Driver.jl file.
 Call the VRPTW function with the following parameters:

-VRPTW(seed,instance,timeLimit,twoOptStart,d,I,h,k,R_init,R_operator,maxChain)
+'VRPTW(seed,instance,timeLimit,twoOptStart,d,I,h,k,R_init,R_operator,maxChain)'

 seed:           random seed number (default = 12345)